-Applications can be submitted via hard copy or online in the Members’ Area of the CSGA website.
-To receive a grower number and password to enter the site, please complete the following form:
+Applications can be submitted via hard copy or online in SeedCert.
+To receive an account number and password to enter the site, please complete the following form:

-CSGA must receive the Application for Seed Crop Certification before the prescribed deadline dates.
-Membership and branch fees must accompany the application.
+CSGA must receive the Application for Seed Crop Certification and Application for Membership before the prescribed deadline dates.
 Inspection fees are to be paid directly to the ASCIS.
-You must also submit a completed Application for Membership in CSGA.
-Consult the Application Guideline Document for additional information on completing an application for crop inspection or visit our application information webpage.
+Consult the Application Support Document for application instructions and visit our application information webpage.

 Step 7: Update your Contact Information

 It is very important to keep your contact information up to date with the CSGA office.
 CSGA communicates via email throughout the growing season to keep you informed on the status of your pedigreed seed crop inspections.
 Important correction notifications are also sent by email.